NLeSC/guide/projects/end_of_a_project.md

 ### schedule

 * should be written during the last weeks of the project
-* Stored on the internal
+* Stored on the internal sharepoint site